 Is The Artist Popular?

 Think about this — the cost of a ticket depends on how popular (or stable) the entertainer is.
-Tickets to a Justin Timberlake concert will be more than the tickets to see a local up-and-coming alt-rock band.
+Tickets to an Ariana Grande concert will cost more than the tickets to see a local up-and-coming alt-rock band.
 That’s just a fact.

 Now, if someone is popular for something bad, that is a red flag.
 Maybe you should move on to another artist who’s popular and generally liked.